Ph.D. Fish and Wildlife Conservation

 B.S.
 Environmental Science

 Georgetown College 2001

-Stream ecology, amphibian ecology, population ecology, animal physiology and movement
+Stream ecology, amphibian and reptile ecology, hellbender ecology and conservation, population ecology, animal physiology, and movement

 Van Dyke, J., C. M. B. Jachowski, D. Steen, B. Jackson, and W. A. Hopkins.
 2017.
 Spatial differences in trace element bioaccumulation in turtles exposed to a partially remediated coal fly-ash spill.
-Environmental Toxicology and Chemistry. doi:10.1002/etc.3524.
+Environmental Toxicology and Chemistry.
+36: 201-211.

 Jachowski, C. M. B. 2016.
 Effects of land use on hellbenders (Cryptobranchus alleganiensis) at multiple levels and efficacy of artificial shelters as a monitoring tool.
 Doctoral Dissertation.
 Department of Fish and Wildlife Conservation, Virginia Tech.

 Jachowski, C. M. B., J. J. Millspaugh, and W. A. Hopkins.
 2016.
 Current land use is a poor predictor of hellbender occurrence: why assumptions matter when predicting distributions of data deficient species.
 Diversity and Distributions 22: 865-880.